 Artificial intelligence (AI) is the key driver of competitiveness in the modern economy.
 Companies that integrate AI infrastructures now will secure long-term market share.
-This guide analyzes the most important areas of application, technical requirements, and strategic steps for AI implementation.
+61% of companies report that the use of AI tools has increased by 2025—a clear sign of the growing importance of AI in everyday business operations.
+(MaibornWolff Study on Technology Efficiency, p.
+21) This guide analyzes the most important areas of application, technical requirements, and strategic steps for AI implementation.

 - What is AI?
 Artificial intelligence refers to technologies that simulate human decision-making structures, learn from data, and solve complex problems autonomously.